 Every employer needs to treat employees with respect and consideration if they want to decrease turnover, but restaurant managers encounter some unique employee needs.
 Food service work can be hectic and stressful, and occasionally employees are in the position of balancing impossible customer demands or rapidly changing shift schedules.
 The Wall Street Journal estimates that it costs twice an employee’s annual salary to hire and train a replacement.
-In the interests of helping you avoid those costs, here are a few tips for keeping your staff happy:
+In the interests of helping you avoid those costs, here are a few tips to reduce your restaurant employee turnover.

 Let them know you have their backs

 Of course you expect your waitstaff to be courteous and accommodating to customers.
 However, there are inevitably a few customers who expect the impossible or treat your employee badly.
 If you demonstrate to your staff that you believe in them, and (politely) take their side in a dispute, your actions will win you a powerful loyalty among your staff.
 Even if you lose that particular customer, you will ultimately save money by reducing turnover.
 Also, when there’s a sudden rush, step in and lend a hand, filling water glasses and checking to make sure everyone is having a good experience.
 Your customers will feel special and your staff will be energized by your participation.

 Recommended Reading: Using Employee Training to Avoid Turnover